amir-the6th/Passenger-Counter/README.md

 # Passenger Counter
+---

- Simple JavaScript application which benefits from the onclick event to modify HTML.
-This app enables a passenger counter to increment, save, and clear the number of passenger who got into the station.
+🛳️ Simple JavaScript application — using the onclick event to modify HTML structure.
+🚶‍♂️This app enables a person—whose job is to count the passengers in the station—to increment, save, and clear the number of passengers.